ZiweiGu/ZiweiGu.github.io/_posts/2019-08-18-facts-about-eigenvalues.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <=> dim V = dim E(&lambda;<sub>1</sub>, T) + ... + dim E(&lambda;<sub>m</sub>, T)

 - If T has dim V (enough) distinct eigenvalues, then T is diagonalizable.
+(The converse is not true, as the diagonalizable identity operator only has only 1 eigenvalue &lambda; = 1)